LambdaSix/Wild-Living/README.md

 ### Wooden Fish Trap
 A fish trap based on the same principle as the plastic fish trap, but made from cordage and sticks.
 Still needs fish bait.

+### Wooden Dog Whistle
+Got yourself a pack of labradors to do your bidding but can't control the wilful pups?
+Carve yourself a whistle from some spare wood to command your faithful companions.

 ## Clothing

 ### Fur Backpack